BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 GREL includes a specific vocabulary for referring to cell values:

-* value = the values in the current column
+* value = the values in the current column.
 * cells['Column2'].value = the values in the specified column, ‘Column2’
 * A string can be written with either single or double quotation marks.

+*Let's use GREL to clean our data*

-Now we will add another column using the “Customer Name” column.
+We will add another column using the “Customer Name” column.
 We would extract the first name and last name of the customer.
 To do that, we use the “General Refine Expression Language (GREL)” to implement splitting.
 Please follow the below-mentioned procedure to add columns using split string:-

 * Go to the “Customer Name” Column.
 Click on the small triangle at the column name.
 Use “Edit Column” -> “Add column based on this column”.
 * A dialogue box will appear.
 Under the new column name, type: **Customer First Name**.